BioBoost/embedded_systems_course/02_virtual_machine/readme.md

 Several software packages are available to create and run virtual machines.
 Examples are VMware, Hyper-V which comes with Windows 8, Oracle VirtualBox, ...
 For our labs we will be using VirtualBox as this is free, lightweight, easy to use and available for Windows, Linux, Mac and Solaris.

-> #### Note::Hyper-V
->
+{% hint style="note" %}
+**Hyper-V**

-> Hyper-V, codenamed Viridian and formerly known as Windows Server Virtualization, is a native hypervisor; it can create virtual machines on x86-64 systems.
+Hyper-V, codenamed Viridian and formerly known as Windows Server Virtualization, is a native hypervisor; it can create virtual machines on x86-64 systems.
 Starting with Windows 8, Hyper-V supersedes Windows Virtual PC as the hardware virtualization component of the client editions of Windows NT.
+{% endhint %}

 ## Installing Virtual Box